-As a learning community we value all learners and believe that a Learning Adviser model is the best way to ensure all learners are provided with maximum opportunities to succeed and personalise learning.
+As a learning community, we value all learners and believe that a Learning Mentor model is the best way to ensure all learners are provided with maximum opportunities to succeed and personalise learning.

-Every student having a Learning Adviser will allow us to improve student outcomes by ensuring that relationships with both adviser and subject teacher are positive and enduring.
+Every student having a Learning Mentor will allow us to improve student outcomes, by ensuring that relationships with both adviser and subject teacher are positive and enduring.

-Such an approach fosters personal responsibility for learning as well as providing each student with the necessary balance of support and challenge to allow for personal growth as a learner.
-A Learning Adviser model also ensures each and every child has a teacher looking out for their best interests.
+Such an approach fosters personal responsibility for learning, as well as providing each student with the necessary balance of support and challenge to allow for personal growth as a learner.
+A Learning Mentor model also ensures each and every student has a teacher looking out for their best interests.

-The school has a dedicated time for Learning Adviser activities every Monday immediately after recess for all students and staff.
+The School has a dedicated time for Learning Mentor activities every Wednesday, immediately after recess for all students and staff.

-In Years 10, 11 and 12 students are grouped in program areas of Arts, HAPE, Humanities, Maths/Science, and Business/Technology.
-They have a Learning Adviser who is a teacher within the same program area and they are in groups of 13 students.
+In Years 10, 11 and 12, students are grouped in program areas of Arts, HAPE, Humanities, Maths/Science and Business/Technology.
+They have a Learning Mentor who is a teacher within the same program area and they are in groups of 13 students.

-Where possible students will have the same Learning Adviser in year 7 & 8, year 9 they have their core teacher from the ARCH program and in Years 10 to 12 students will generally stay with the same Learning Adviser for the three years, enabling the further development of relationships between the school, the student and their parents.
+Where possible, students will have the same Learning Mentor in Year 7 & 8, Year 9 they have their core teacher from the ARCH program and in Years 10 to 12, students will generally stay with the same Learning Mentor for the three years, enabling the further development of relationships between the school, the student and their parents.